(Last updated on: 28/11/2022)

 - There are a lot of insects, so if your little one is moving around there is every chance he/she may eat a centipede, or spider, or God knows what else

-Wherever you go on your next trip, whether you choose Costa Rica or elsewhere… have fun!
+Wherever you go on your next trip, whether you choose Costa Rica with a baby or elsewhere… have fun!

 For more on travelling Costa Rica with children you might also find this post helpful.